Genometric/TVQ/README.md

 It then aggregates the information collected from different package management systems, and queries Scopus for the citation count of every scholarly paper.
-The service generates descriptive statistics about the packages and their citation count, and outputs raw data to be used for detailed statistical inferences by _analytical scripts_ (read webservice [details](https://genometric.github.io/TVQ/docs/webservice/about)).
+The service generates descriptive statistics about the packages and their citation count, and outputs raw data to be used for detailed statistical inferences by _analytics scripts_ (read webservice [details](https://genometric.github.io/TVQ/docs/webservice/about)).

 - [**Analytics Scripts**](https://genometric.github.io/TVQ/docs/analytics/about):